-This simple color coding of bones makes it easy for the bodyworker that releases trigger points through local joint work.
-The implications of what to do and what order to treat become clearer by understanding the bones and joints that are between the point of origin and insertion.
-This creates easier treatment, muscles that relax and contract more completely, and longer lasting results.
+This simple color coding of bones makes it easy for the bodyworker to comprehend how to release trigger points through local joint work.
+The implications of what to do and what order to treat become clearer by understanding which bones and joints are between the point of origin and the point of insertion.
+This creates easier treatment, muscles that relax and contract more completely, and, thus, longer lasting results.

-It is interesting to see how many muscles wedge the lower cervicals between their origin and insertion.
-It made my checklist for faster, longer lasting treatment more effective.
+In this case, it is interesting to see how many muscles wedge the lower cervicals between their origin and insertion.
+It made my checklist for faster, longer-lasting treatment more effective.

-Here’s a string diagram of iliocostalis cervicis.
-It says a lot about its contribution to pain between the shoulder blades and in the base of the neck.
+Here’s another example: a string diagram of iliocostalis cervicis.
+This illustration says a lot about the contribution to pain between the shoulder blades and in the base of the neck.

 By the way, because of the attachment of ribs on the sternum, other ribs could be considered in the joints between the origin and insertion.
 Unless they are the only joints between origin and insertion (like levator scapula) I don’t highlight those tertiary joints created by the rib cage.
 I don’t find them to be relative in joint work for that muscle and they can make the illustration very confusing.

 Looking for what may be compressing the base of the neck?
-This illustration of semispinalis cervicis is very interesting and not often considered as other muscles are more obvious because of their pain pattern.
+This illustration of semispinalis cervicis is very interesting and not often considered as other muscles come more immediately to mind because of their positioning to the pain pattern.